Forms & Templates

 - Service Learning "S" Course Designation Form (Service Learning courses ONLY)

-- Memorandum of Understanding (for C-78 Assigned Time)
+- Teaching Plan (for C-78 Assigned Time)

 - Communication with Other Departments (if applicable)